-Encourage attractive transit-oriented development within the walksheds of key M stations, especially in the Haverford Road Corridor.
+Encourage attractive transit-oriented improvements within the walksheds of key M stations.

-- Ensure that Township policies allow for a mixture of uses within the 10-minute walksheds of transit stations, particularly on Haverford Road. - Support Discover Haverford and organizations like it, to attract anchor commercial businesses, ensure livability of the walksheds, and create well-rounded commercial corridors. - Consider implementing comprehensive design standards including landscaping, lighting, and other public design elements to ensure visual harmony in mixed-use districts.
+- Ensure that Township policies allow for a mixture of uses within the 10-minute walksheds of transit stations in the Haverford Road Commercial Corridor. - Support Discover Haverford and organizations like it, to attract anchor commercial businesses, ensure livability of the walksheds, and create well-rounded commercial corridors. - Consider implementing comprehensive design standards including landscaping, lighting, and other public design elements to ensure visual harmony in mixed-use districts.

-Revitalize older commercial corridors, particularly the Eagle Road Corridor, Oakmont and Brookline Commercial areas, and Haverford Road Corridor, by enhancing the streetscape and supporting growth to create more of a sense of place and destination.
+Revitalize older commercial corridors, particularly the Eagle Road Corridor, Oakmont and Brookline Commercial areas, and Haverford Road Commercial Corridor, by enhancing the streetscape and supporting growth to create more of a sense of place and destination.